foxcaulfield/guides/NestJS + Prisma backend.md

 nest new .
 ```

-⚠️ Make sure the current folder is empty to avoid conflicts with existing files.
+⚠️ Ensure the current folder is empty to avoid conflicts with existing files.

-<br/><br/>
-Then navigate to your project folder (if you don't already).
+Then navigate to your project folder (if not already there).

-# Install dependencies
+# Install Dependencies

 ### dotenv [(docs)](https://www.npmjs.com/package/dotenv)

-Install
+Install:

 ```sh
 npm install dotenv --save
 ```

-Create and configure a `.env`
+Create and configure a `.env` file:

 ```sh
 echo "" > .env